-For many women, vaginal tightness, pain, and discomfort can make engaging in sexual intercourse – and really life in general – a pretty uncomfortable experience.
+For many women, vaginal tightness, pain, and discomfort can make engaging in sexual intercourse – an uncomfortable experience.
 For some, seeking help for problems down there may seem awkward.
-Others aren’t sure if there is anything that can be done to help them find comfort and relief.
+They doubt whether anything can be done to bring them comfort and relief.
 Fortunately, there is a great women’s health product available to help women in a variety of situations: a vaginal dilator.

 When you first see a vaginal dilator, you may be tempted to think of it as a sex toy or dildo.
-However, a dilator is a medical device that is built to help the vagina and pelvic floor expand in its size and strength through therapeutic practice.
-Often made of medical-grade silicone or plastic, vaginal dilators come in a variety of sizes (think small tampons all the way up to a banana or cucumber) to allow users to start slowly and build in size as their bodies respond.
+However, a dilator is a medical device.
+It is built to help the vagina and pelvic floor expand in its size and strength.
+This is achieved through therapeutic practice.
+Often made of medical-grade silicone or plastic.
+Vaginal dilators come in a variety of sizes (think small tampons all the way up to a banana or cucumber).
+This allows users to start slowly and build in size as their bodies respond.

 Whatever the reason you have been recommended to use a vaginal dilator, it’s useful to start by learning how to use them.
 If you are not sure what your condition is, check out the applications of vaginal dilators and see which product is best suited for your needs.